jackjliew/ai-openscale/tutorial-adv.md

   ![Monitor data](images/insight-monitor-data2.png)

 Now, you can review the charts for the data you monitored.
-For this example, you can see that for the "Sex" feature, the group `female` received the favorable outcome "No Risk" (68%) less than the group `male` (78%).
+For this example, you can see that for the "Sex" feature, the group `female` received the favorable outcome "No Risk" slightly less (74%) than the group `male` (78%).

   ![Insight overview](images/insight-review-charts2.png)